KHEngineering/RoboRio/controls/controls.md

 4. http://172.22.11.2
 5. Login to the Roborio using `admin` user name, leave password blank
 6. Select upgrade firmware on the RoboRio and browse to the latest firmware
-7. Typically in c:/program files(x86)/national instruments/shared/firmware/FXXX/
+7. Typically in c:/program files(x86)/national instruments/shared/firmware/FXXX/ (remove (x86) if on 32-bit windows)
 8. The RoboRio will update the firmware, and if successful the new firmware version will be showed on the webpage.
 If not, just try again.

+> The RoboRio will ship with a default firmware, but no Operating system from the Factory.
+You will need to flash and image it before you can use it in any capacity.

 --